Fitting a Petflap into glass

 The Petflap fixes to a door’s surface so in theory fitting a Petflap into glass isn’t a problem (no need to cut bolt holes), but the trunking needs to sit comfortably within the thickness of the door and not distort as an animal travels back and forth.
 This can be an issue when proposing to fit a Petflap into a particularly thin glass door or panel.

 The Petflap’s front plate is 4.5mm deep so if your glass doors slide past each other they would need enough clearance to accommodate this.

-The Petflap comes with trunking to suit 50mm thick doors.
+The Petflap comes with trunking to suit doors up to 65mm thick.

 Before you order a Petflap or cut into your glass door or panel we would always advise you consult a specialist glazier for an expert opinion.
 We’re happy to speak directly to your glazier to answer any questions.